sillsm/naivenfts/readme.md

 ```

 What does ERC721 mean?
 How do people enforce that this standard is implemented?
 Is there a standardization process like ISO or something?
-Are their IP licenses
+Are there IP licenses
 associated with this standard?
 Is it managed by a body, a group of contributors,
 something else?
 Many questions arise.